CurveDocs/curve-docs/docs/LLAMMA/amm.md

 ## **Depositing and Removing Collateral**
-These function can only be called by the `admin` of the AMM, which is the controller.
-Need to give max_approval to it, so the controller can deposit and withdraw collateral into the AMM.
+Depositing and removing collateral can only be done by the `admin` of the AMM, which is the Controller.
+Therefore the controller contract needs to be granted max approval in order to successfully call these functions.
+Max approval is given when `set_admin()` is called.

-Collateral is put into bands by calling `deposit_range` whenever someone creates a new loan or adds collateral to the existing position.
+Collateral is put into bands by calling `deposit_range()` whenever someone creates a new loan or adds collateral to the existing position.
+Collateral is removed by calling `withdraw()`.

 ### `deposit_range`